curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 Where is the Nash Equilibrium?

-Weell, it was a trick question, there is no Nash Equilibrium in Rock Paper Scissors.
-We can show this more rigorously by considering any outcome of the game and noticing that at it is impossible for both players to be winning in that outcome, hence at least one of the players is not winning, and would be able to improve their result by changing their move to one that would win instead.
+Weell, it was a trick question, there is no Nash Equilibrium in Rock Paper Scissors!
+We can show this more rigorously by noticing that at it is impossible for both players to be winning, hence at least one of the players would be able to improve their result by changing their move to one that would win instead.
 Therefore, no outcome can be the Nash Equilibrium.

 This makes a lot of sense, since Rock Paper Scissors is meant to be a random game—there is no single "optimal" move to play.
 If there was a Nash equilibrium, all players would play that strategy every time, and the game would be quite boring.